GridProtectionAlliance/openHistorian/Source/Applications/openHistorian/openHistorian/Grafana/docs/sources/setup-grafana/configure-grafana/configure-custom-branding/index.md

 Custom branding enables you to replace the Grafana Labs brand and logo with your corporate brand and logo.

-{{% admonition type="note" %}}
+{{< admonition type="note" >}}
-Available in [Grafana Enterprise]({{< relref "../../../introduction/grafana-enterprise" >}}) and [Grafana Cloud](/docs/grafana-cloud).
-For Cloud Advanced and Enterprise customers, please provide custom elements and logos to our Support team.
+Available in [Grafana Enterprise](../../../introduction/grafana-enterprise/) and to customers on select Grafana Cloud plans.
+For pricing information, visit [pricing](https://grafana.com/pricing/) or contact our sales team.
+For Cloud customers, please provide custom elements and logos to our Support team.
 We will help you host your images and update your custom branding.

-This feature is not available for Grafana Free and Pro tiers.
-For more information on feature availability across plans, refer to our [feature comparison page](/docs/grafana-cloud/cost-management-and-billing/understand-grafana-cloud-features/)

-{{% /admonition %}}
+{{< /admonition >}}

 The `grafana.ini` file includes Grafana Enterprise custom branding.
 As with all configuration options, you can use environment variables to set custom branding.